 Life insurance for disabled individuals

-You might assume that getting life insurance with a disability is a minefield, but it could be more straightforward than you think.
+Getting life insurance with a disability is more straightforward than you think.
 We explain what you need to know.

 If you have a disability, your life insurance needs are likely to be no different to anyone else that wants to make sure their loved ones have a safety net after they die.

-Happily for the 14 million people in the UK with a disability, it rarely stops you having access to a full range of life insurance types – though you may have to pay a bit more for your policy.
+Happily, for the 14 million people in the UK with a disability, it rarely stops you from accessing a full range of life insurance types – though you may have to pay a bit more for your policy.

 In this guide, we’ve answered some of the most common questions about life insurance and disabilities, plus given our tips for keeping costs down.

 Can you get life insurance if you have a disability?

 Yes.
 Disability legislation in the UK means that insurance companies can’t refuse to insure you, or offer you worse terms than people without disabilities, simply because you are disabled.